-“Mutagen is a physical or chemical agent induces mutation by altering the genetic material, possibly results in the disease condition.”
+“Mutagen is a physical, chemical or biological agent causes mutation by altering the genetic material, possibly results in the disease condition.”

 In a simple language, we can say that the mutagens are the agents that damage our genetic material and results in genetic abnormalities- either inherited or non-inherited.